aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/_index.md

 The accuracy and reliability of text recognition is highly dependent on the quality of the original image.
 Aspose.OCR offers a large number of fully automated and manual image processing filters that enhance an image before it is sent to the OCR engine.

-Each preprocessing filter increases the image processing time.
-The approximate amount of additional time required for pre-processing (as a percentage of the minimum image processing pipeline) is listed in the **Performance Impact** column.
+Each filter increases recognition time.
+The approximate amount of additional time required for preprocessing (as a percentage of the minimum OCR pipeline) is listed in the **Performance Impact** column.

 Filter | Action | Performance impact | Usage scenarios
 ------ | ------ | ------------------ | ---------------